-There is currently no scientific evidence that can be relied upon to set a threshold value for EDCs with sufficient protective certainty.
+There is currently no scientific evidence that can be relied upon to set a threshold value for EDCs (Endocrine Disrupting Chemicals) with sufficient protective certainty.
 There has been much public debate about this by key scientists.
-However, at a meeting with the EU’s Chief Scientific Adviser concerning whether or not there is a threshold level below which exposure to EDCs do not cause harm, consensus was reached that “it is possible that thresholds do not exist” [i].
+However, at a 2013 meeting with the EU’s Chief Scientific Adviser concerning whether or not there is a safe EDC threshold level, consensus was reached that “it is possible that thresholds do not exist” [i].

 The Endocrine Society, which is the world’s largest society of leading endocrinologists, argues that for EDCs “it cannot be assumed that there is a threshold” [ii], [iii].
 Due to pre-existing endogenous (or natural) hormone levels, any additional exposure to hormone mimicking substances will increase this load in a threshold-independent manner.
 EDCs exert many different biological effects and many of them are unlikely to have a threshold, in particular when receptor binding is involved [iv].